ChenChingChih/pytorch-cifar/README.md

 - No progress bar, sad :(
 - No built-in log.

+What you need to install before you run:
+-cudaCNN (you have to sign up to be a NVIDIA developer first) -PyTorch
+-Numpy

+How to run:
+~$ python3 main.py

 ## Accuracy
 | Model             | Acc.        |
 | ----------------- | ----------- |